hepatitis

 Hepatitis C

 Hepatitis C virus (HCV) was isolated in 1989, at which time it was referred to as non-A, non-B hepatitis.
 It typically is transmitted through contact with infected blood.
-Infection may cause mild or severe illness that lasts several weeks or a lifetime; in the early 21st century an estimated 71 million people worldwide had chronic HCV infection.
-About 80 percent of those who become infected are asymptomatic; those who do show symptoms may experience a flulike illness, with fatigue, nausea, vomiting, and sometimes jaundice.
+Infection may cause mild or severe illness that lasts several weeks or a lifetime.
+An estimated 50 million people worldwide live with chronic HCV infection.
+About 80 percent of those who become acutely infected are asymptomatic; those who do show symptoms may experience a flulike illness, with fatigue, nausea, vomiting, and sometimes jaundice.
 Approximately 60 to 80 percent of chronic infections progress to chronic liver disease, such as cirrhosis or liver cancer.
-Alcoholics who are infected with hepatitis C are more prone to develop cirrhosis.
+Individuals who drink excess amounts of alcohol and who are infected with hepatitis C are more prone to developing cirrhosis.

-Treatment for hepatitis C involves a combination of antiviral medications, namely alpha interferon and ribavirin; however, only about half of those receiving these drugs respond.
+Treatment for hepatitis C involves a combination of antiviral medications, namely pegylated interferon alpha and ribavirin.
+Response rates to these drugs vary according to a number of factors, including treatment regimen, HCV genotype, the severity of liver disease, and the patient’s genetic makeup.
 Other antivirals, such as boceprevir and telaprevir, may be used along with interferon and ribavirin in patients who are infected with a form of hepatitis C known as hepatitis C genotype 1; this therapy typically is reserved for patients in whom the combination of interferon and ribavirin alone is ineffective.
 Hepatitis C infection can be prevented by avoiding unsafe blood products, needle sharing, and unprotected sex and by exercising caution when seeking tattoos or body piercings.
 Despite extensive research, a vaccine to prevent HCV infection has remained elusive.

 Hepatitis D